trustoverip/spec-up-t-website/docs/intro.md

 You are now in this dir.

+### Install all dependencies

 - Install all dependencies:

 ```
 npm run install
 ```

+It can take some time, and you should see multiple lines of output during installation.

+When the prompt is visible again, you should now have a directory called `node_modules`.

+### Look up xrefs

-Look up xrefs:
+- Look up xrefs:

 ```
 npm run xrefs
 ```

-Now the references to external specs are generated.
+Now the references to external specs are generated, if any.

+### Create index.html

+The final result should be just one file: `index.html`.

-Create index.html:
+- Create index.html:

 ```
 npm run render
 ```

 Now an index.html file is created in the `docs` directory.
 This is the default directory, specified in the `specs.json` file.

+### You are ready

 Now you have a basic Spec-Up-T install with the following content: